Finding the right place and people to care for your child while you work or go to school is very important decision…and we are here to help!

 Child Care Providers

-Workforce Solutions Child Care is fortunate to have approximately 100-150 contracted child care providers throughout our 11-county service area.
+Workforce Solutions Child Care North Texas is fortunate to have approximately 80-100 contracted child care providers throughout our 11-county service area.
 Selecting a quality child care provider is one of the most important decisions for a parent!
-Child Care may be provided by the individual providers who are licensed or registered with the state licensing agency, or by licensed child care centers.
+Child Care may be provided by child care providers who are licensed or registered with the state licensing agency.
 Most importantly – the choice is yours!

-A list of contracted providers will be included in your placement package.
+A list of contracted providers will be included in your placement packet.
 It designates Child Care Providers who elect to participate in accredited, quality Child Care Programs such as the National Association for the Education of Young Children (NAEYC), Texas Rising Star, and Texas School Ready!
-Click here to see the Child Care Providers List.

 Please visit www.dfps.state.tx.us for more information on types of child care available.
 This website will inform you of compliance history, hours of operations, ages served, etc. Additionally, another great resource for choosing the right Child Care facility for your family is www.dontbeinthedark.org.